 The River Ferry

-After briefly freshening up at the hotel, we then decided to take the local river ferry to Chinatown.
+After briefly freshening up at the hotel, we considered where to go, then decided to take the local river ferry to Chinatown.
 There are also tourist ferries, but given that the local (“orange flag”) ferry only costs about 50 cents per person, we opted for that.
 The views of the city were quite nice.
 If you want an even better overview of the city, you can take the ferry further, but we were happy with what we saw.

 On arrival in Chinatown, we wandered by many interesting shops and booths (also trying to stay awake due to jet lag).
 In one of the food booths we decided to try some squid.
 Originally, we thought it would come on a skewer, but they chopped it up, put it in a bowl, and gave us a skewer to use as a fork.
 Quite tasty, but trash cans are severely lacking in Chinatown.
 Eventually, we found a trash bag tied to a lamp post and disposed of the cup there.